llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

      "amdgpu-no-multigrid-sync-arg"          Similar to amdgpu-no-implicitarg-ptr, except specific to the implicit kernel argument that holds the multigrid synchronization pointer.
 If this attribute is absent, then the amdgpu-no-implicitarg-ptr is also removed.

+     "amdgpu-no-default-queue"               Similar to amdgpu-no-implicitarg-ptr, except specific to the implicit kernel argument that holds the default queue pointer.
+If this attribute is absent, then the amdgpu-no-implicitarg-ptr is also removed.

+     "amdgpu-no-completion-action"           Similar to amdgpu-no-implicitarg-ptr, except specific to the implicit kernel argument that holds the completion action pointer.
+If this attribute is absent, then the amdgpu-no-implicitarg-ptr is also removed.

      ======================================= ==========================================================

 .. _amdgpu-elf-code-object: